About the Program

 76% of BIS graduates report that their degree has advanced their career

 86% of BIS graduates report that their degree prepared them very well for further study

 79% of BIS graduates would recommend the BIS program to others

-35% of BIS graduates pursue further education after their BIS degree
+35% of BIS graduates pursue further education after obtaining their BIS degree